Org-Space-Medicine-Engineering-Design/project-lunar/Inspiration4/README.md

 Future LUNAR analyses will compare Inspiration4 biomarker profiles with:

 * NHANES terrestrial reference populations
+* Bed Rest Campaign 1
-* Bed rest analog cohorts
+* Additional bed rest campaigns
 * Additional astronaut cohorts
 * Future commercial spaceflight datasets

-The long-term objective is to identify common and cohort-specific physiological responses associated with spaceflight and related operational environments.
+The long-term objective is to identify common and cohort-specific physiological responses associated with spaceflight, analog environments, and operationally relevant human performance stressors.

 ---

 ## Citation

-If using this dataset or derived products, please cite the original Inspiration4 data source, associated publications, and any downstream analyses generated from these integrated datasets.
+If using this dataset or derived products, please cite:

+* The original Inspiration4 data source
+* Associated Inspiration4 publications
+* NASA Open Science Data Repository (OSDR) records where applicable
+* Any downstream analyses generated from these integrated datasets

 ---

 ## Disclaimer

 This folder contains derived datasets generated from publicly available Inspiration4 source data.

+Users are responsible for:

+* Verifying analyses
+* Validating results
+* Confirming variable harmonization
+* Maintaining reproducible workflows
-Users are responsible for verifying analyses, validating results, and complying with all applicable data-use agreements and citation requirements.
+* Complying with all applicable data-use agreements and citation requirements

+Derived datasets and summary products are intended to facilitate reproducible analysis within the LUNAR framework and do not replace the original source datasets.